AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 ## Why do I receive a "check virtio failed" error message on my Linux server?

-You receive the error because you have not installed the Virtio driver on the source server.
-For more information, see [Virtio driver](/intl.en-US/Images/Custom image/Import images/Install a virtio driver.md).
+You receive the error because you have not installed the virtio driver on the source server.
+For more information, see [Install a virtio driver](/intl.en-US/Images/Custom image/Import images/Install a virtio driver.md).

 ## Why do I receive a "check selinux failed" error message on my Linux server?